CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

-Heading=SERIES A PREFERRED STOCK PURCHASE AGREEMENT
+Ti=SERIES A PREFERRED STOCK PURCHASE AGREEMENT

 0.Sec={0.1.Sec}<br>{0.2.Sec}

-0.1.Sec={0.1.1.Sec} {0.1.2.Sec}.
+0.1.Sec={0.1.1.Cl} {0.1.2.cl}.

-0.1.1.Sec=THIS SERIES A PREFERRED STOCK PURCHASE AGREEMENT (this “Agreement”), is made as of {Agt.Effective.YMD} by and among {Co.Name.Full}, a Delaware corporation (the “Company”), the investors listed on Exhibit A attached to this Agreement (each a “Purchaser” and together the “Purchasers”)
+0.1.1.Cl=THIS {Ti} (this “Agreement”), is made as of {Agt.Effective.YMD} by and among {Co.Name.Full}, a Delaware corporation (the “Company”), the investors listed on Exhibit A attached to this Agreement (each a “Purchaser” and together the “Purchasers”)

-0.1.2.Sec=and the persons listed as “Founders” on the signature pages to this Agreement (each a “Founder” and together the “Founders”)
+0.1.2.cl=and the persons listed as “Founders” on the signature pages to this Agreement (each a “Founder” and together the “Founders”)

 0.2.Sec=The parties hereby agree as follows: